Earn volunteer credit while working with animals. Get your application in early; space is limited.

 Access information and referrals via this national non-profit advancing the “education and general welfare of children and adults of normal or potentially normal intelligence who manifest disabilities of a perceptual, conceptual or coordinative nature."

-Learn some new skills or prepare for exams of all kinds in one of the many learning centers:
+Learn new skills or prepare for exams of all kinds in one of the many learning centers:

 - Adult Learning Center - Improve your basic skills in math, reading, writing, speaking, and grammar, or prepare to become a U.S. citizen.